aleabodo/survival-pi-docs/docs/wiki/How To Contribute/tutorial.md

   </TabItem>
 </Tabs>

-### Follow these steps to make your first Pull Request
+## Follow these 5 steps to make your first edit

 1. **Create a GitHub Account** \
     [Create an account on GitHub](pathname://https://github.com/signup).
 Sign in with your new account.